kenhoff/hofftech_legacy/README.md

 	something about technology -> social good

-	We're not glorified toymakers.
-We don't create trivial nothings that cater only to the rich and privileged.
+	I'm not a glorified toymaker; I don't create trivial nothings that cater only to the rich and privileged.

-	That's not to say that we don't make toys.
-When we do, they're simple, accessible, and delightful.
+	That's not to say that I don't make toys.
+When I do, they're simple, accessible, and delightful.

 	something about bringing high-tech to the masses, improving lives -->